mmistakes/made-mistakes-jekyll/src/_drafts/using-jekyll-2017.md

 });
 ```

+Without going to far into how these Gulp tasks work, the basic idea is this.

+1. A glob of files have "stuff" done to them using various plugins.
-Without going to far into Gulp the basic idea here is a glob of files is piped through various plugins and placed in a temporary folder.
-This folder is excluded from Jekyll so it doesn't trigger a build during development and later moved when ready for deployment.
+2. These files are placed in a temporary folder excluded from Jekyll so they don't trigger builds during development.
+3. On production builds these temp files are moved and deployed alongside the files generated by Jekyll.

 ### Image Assets

-Resizing a thousand or so images just to serve them responsively is no joke --- taking over 20 minutes to complete in my site's case.
-Up until now I was using the [Jekyll Picture Tag][jekyll-picture-tag] plugin to do this work for me.
+Resizing a thousand or so images to serve them responsively is no joke --- taking over 20 minutes to complete in my site's case.
+Up until now I was using the [Jekyll Picture Tag][jekyll-picture-tag] plugin to do this work for me... which wasn't ideal.

 To try and see if [Node][nodejs] and [Gulp][gulpjs] could do this faster I came up with a set of Gulp tasks to:

-1. Generate thousands of feature images a 4 different sizes with [**gulp-responsive**](https://github.com/mahnunchik/gulp-responsive).
+1. Generate thousands of "feature" images[^feature-image] at 4 different sizes with [**gulp-responsive**](https://github.com/mahnunchik/gulp-responsive).
 2. Optimize all images using [**gulp-imagemin**](https://github.com/sindresorhus/gulp-imagemin).
 3. Save the optimized images directly to the destination folder, bypassing Jekyll completely.

+[^feature-image]: I classify "features" as large, often full-width images popularized by **Bootstrap** and its [Jumbotron component](https://v4-alpha.getbootstrap.com/components/jumbotron/).

 This helped some, but it wasn't until I [dropped GraphicsMagick](https://github.com/mmistakes/made-mistakes-jekyll/commit/56bbd9bf5429a269047a41e045cc2ef0bf34e62b) for [Sharp](https://github.com/lovell/sharp)[^sharp-gif] did I see a noticeable improvement...